|Ila has great freedom at home to explore with all her senses and with all her bright spirit.|

 Ila's work - her spirit of work - says it all.

-When I wake up, I want to be just like her. [smile]
+I am inspired to live just one day just like her. [smile]

 *Alexa and Ila's family are no longer at our school.
 Alexa gave me permission to use her and Ila's first names and to allow Ila's face in the photos.